The State Theatre FAQs

 How can I get tickets to a State Theatre show?

 You can purchase tickets online by clicking the “tickets” icon on any show page on our site and will be taken to the Ticketmaster site.
 Purchase over the phone by calling Ticketmaster at 800-745-3000.
-Tickets to State Theatre shows are also sold in person only at the Cumberland County Civic Center box office located at 48 Free Street, free of service charges.
+Tickets to State Theatre shows are also sold in person only at the Cumberland County Civic Center box office, free of service charges.
 If tickets do not sell out in advance, they will be sold at the door on the night of the show beginning one hour before doors open.
 Cash and credit cards accepted.
 Remember, we want you to come to our shows so if you have a problem purchasing tickets please call the box office at 207-956-6000 or Ticketmaster before throwing your laptop in the garbage.
 Also, we recommend only buying through the above sources – do not trust or rely on tickets/promises sold by 3rd party vendors!!!